 Infrastructure advancement for cyclists is making the front pages of newspapers and online news sites these days.
 City planners have elevated this consideration in their designs and you are seeing more bike lanes on prime real estate down major roadways.
 The thought of any urban location being “bike friendly” seems like a real possibility now.

-With transportation energy kicking out 15% or more of your carbon footprint, increasing the percentage of biked miles out of your overall traveled mileage is a great way to reduce your carbon footprint – one of the most efficient ways to reduce your carbon footprint.
+With transportation energy kicking out 15% or more of your carbon footprint, increasing the percentage of biked miles out of your overall annual mileage is an easy, cost-free way to reduce your carbon footprint and save more CO2 emissions on your behalf.

 Where Is Cycling Around Town Is Getting Easier?

 But exactly what makes a city “bike-friendly?”
-Earlier this year Bicycling.com released a list of the top 50 cities in the United States that were the most “bike friendly.”
+Every year, Bicycling.com releases its list of the top 50 cities in the United States that were the most “bike friendly.”
 The study only focused on cities with 100,000 or more people.
 Factors that were taken into consideration were:

 - The number of bike boulevards, municipal bike racks, and segregated bike lanes